Ravoxsg/MiddleSum/README.md

 python src/rq2_alignment_sentences.py --dataset <dataset_name> --subset <subset_name> --clean_model_name <llm_name>
 ```

+In this file, you also have an arg --compute_alignment which controls whether to build and save or load the sentence-level alignments, which can be quite time consuming.
+These are necessary for all long-input datasets to build the MiddleSum dataset with *src/prepare_data/prepare_middlesum.py*

 To reproduce the analysis in **RQ3**, about checking the correlation between the mean position of salient info and the source:
 ```bash
 python src/rq3_mean_salient_position.py --dataset <dataset_name> --subset <subset_name> --clean_model_name <llm_name> --metric <metric_name>